 Thus the SCMI MAs will have to proactively identify their needs, and further intensify and diversity their interaction and cooperation with donors, which should eventually result in an increased number and wider coverage of new projects that are focused on development and tailored to the country needs.
 On the other hand, it is advisable to ensure a high-level coordination amongst donors themselves and them with the SCMI so that action taken corresponds to the need, and activities are distributed in a way that every key topic is covered and no duplication and/or thematic overlapping happens.

 Liberalization of the visa regime with the EU, along with the AA, is one of paramount parts of ongoing EU integration efforts of Georgia.
-The VLAP, which was handed over to Georgia by the EU, contained four thematic blocks that had to be implemented in two phases (legislative and implementation).
+The VLAP, contained four thematic blocks that had to be implemented in two phases (legislative and implementation).
 The VLAP implementation process saw large-scale reforms covering around 15 different areas, including document security, border management and migration, fight against crime and human rights protection.

 Upon successful implementation of the VLAP by Georgia, its citizens were allowed (28.03.2017) to travel visa-free to EU/Schengen states.
-This opportunity came with a renewed visa suspension mechanism for third countries.
-The Council Regulation (EU) # 539/2001 of 15 March 2001 obliges the EC to regularly monitor compliance with visa liberalization requirements and observe the impact the visa-free travel has upon EU/Schengen states in terms of migration and security.
+This opportunity came with the visa suspension mechanism for third countries.
+The Council Regulation (EU) # 539/2001 of 15 March 2001 obliges the European Commission to regularly monitor compliance with visa liberalization requirements and observe the impact the visa-free travel has upon EU/Schengen states in terms of migration and security.
 Retention of unimpeded functioning of the visa-free travel regime with EU countries is one of the foremost priorities of the GoG.
 Hence, since the liberalization of the visa regime Georgia has continuously been carrying out reforms and making efforts to keep meeting the VLAP long-term benchmarks successfully.
-Once a year Georgia updates the EU on the progress it makes in the determined areas, on which basis the EC publishes reports on the implementation of the long-term as well as the new benchmarks envisaged by the visa liberalization.
-Georgia needs to regularly monitor the application of its visa-free regime, ensure sustainability of migration-related reforms and continue taking effective measures in response to the challenges related to Georgian citizens’ visa-free travel.
+Once a year Georgia updates the EU on the progress it makes in the determined areas, on which basis the European Commission publishes reports on the implementation of the benchmarks envisaged by the visa liberalization.
+Georgia needs to regularly monitor the application of its visa-free regime, ensure sustainability of migration-related reforms and continue taking effective measures in response to the challenges related to Georgian citizens’ visa-free travel, addressing the recommendations of the reports under the Visa Suspension Mechanism.

 Goal: Development of a migration management system built on strong institutions through improved policy planning and analytic tools, enhanced stakeholder involvement and strengthened international cooperation